-Even if the complaint is not about a mistake you made…
+Even if the negative comment is not about a mistake you made…

 - Still reach out

-- Have standard for escalation complaints/knowing offers/responses to different types of problems
+- Have standards for escalating complaints (for instance, define what offers/responses are appropriate to different types of problems)

 3. Truly listen.

 If you’re too preoccupied by the fact that someone left a negative comment, you could be missing out on important feedback from your customers.
 If you’ve heard the same type of complaint from several people, it’s likely that many others are feeling the same way.
 Put yourself in your customers’ shoes and actively listen to what they are saying.
-Sometimes just listening is enough and your customer just wants to feel heard.
+Sometimes simply listening is enough, as your customer just wants to feel heard.

 Let’s say they’re upset about your new cancellation policy.
 It doesn’t mean you should change your policy, but you shouldn’t discredit their thoughts.
 On the other hand, if several people are pointing out a critical flaw in your service or product, it could lead to valuable returns if you tweak it based on their feedback.

 Negative customer feedback is one of the most unpleasant parts of running a business.
-But using these best practices for handling it can help turn a bad situation around!
+But using these best practices for managing your online reputation can help turn a bad situation around!
 Remember, you won’t be able to make everyone happy, but you can do your best to leave a good impression.

 Want some help managing your online reputation?
 Contact us today to see how we can help with everything from responding to reviews to writing and publishing social media content!